Longjogger/fewo-calendar/README.md

 In the Calendar app, you need an empty calendar, which you will use for pushing the booking dates into.
 It is not necessary to use the Nextlcloud Calendar app; any other software that works with CalDav is compatible.

+### Python
+For developing I was using Python 3.10.
+In my Ubuntu distribution I have installed the following packages:

+    sudo apt install python3